Choose a region:

 General notes

-With a population of approximately 6 million people, Turkmenistan is a relatively sparsely populated country.
-The majority of the population is ethnic Turkmen, with significant minorities of Uzbeks, Russians, and other ethnic groups.
-The country has a relatively young population, with a median age of 27 years.
-The capital city, Ashgabat, is the largest city in the country and serves as the political and cultural center of Turkmenistan.
+Turkmenistan is a relatively sparsely populated country, home to about 6 million people contributing to a great Turkmenistan health profile.
+The bulk of the population is ethnic Turkmen, with large minorities of Uzbeks, Russians, and other ethnic groups.
+With a median age of 27, the population of the nation is rather youthful.
+The main city in the nation and the political and cultural hub of Turkmenistan is Ashgabat, the capital.

 Land of Turkmenistan